Fishest/school/_posts/2010-05-06-final-project-result.markdown

 It should be noted that the algorithm takes turns between finding a vertical and horizontal path to hopefully add additional constraints to the winding of the paths.
-Furthermore, to prevent paths from being too close to each other (and producing useless superpixels), a band around the discovered path is given additional weight.
-The size of the band is based on a tunable input parameter:
+Furthermore, to prevent paths from being too close to each other (and producing useless superpixels), a band around the discovered path was given additional weight.
+The size of the band was based on a tunable input parameter:

 {% highlight python %}